jkenlooper/puzzle-massive/docs/deployment.md

       dev@puzzle-blue:/srv/puzzle-massive/resources \
       /srv/puzzle-massive/
     ```

+7. Copy the certificates listed on the old server (`sudo certbot certificates`) to the new server.

+    ```bash
+    scp \
+      dev@puzzle-massive-blue:/etc/letsencrypt/live/puzzle.massive.xyz/fullchain.pem \
+      /etc/letsencrypt/live/puzzle.massive.xyz/
+    scp \
+      dev@puzzle-massive-blue:/etc/letsencrypt/live/puzzle.massive.xyz/privkey.pem \
+      /etc/letsencrypt/live/puzzle.massive.xyz/
+    ```

-7. Run any migrate scripts if required for this version bump.
+8. Run any migrate scripts if required for this version bump.
 Follow any other
     instructions for the migrate script if needed.

     ```bash
     python api/api/jobs/migrate_from_2_x.py site.cfg
     ```

-8. Start the new server and switch traffic over to it.
+9. Start the new server and switch traffic over to it.

     After the old server data has been copied over, then start up the new server
-    apps with the 'puzzlectl.sh' script.
+    apps with the 'bin/appctl.sh' script.
 It is also good to monitor the logs to see
     if anything is throwing errors.

     ```